U'uru: James Cook second voyage 1773-1774

 During Cook's first two voyages, Huahine was ruled by an elderly chief named Ori, who served as regent for the young Teri'itaria I, who was around eight years old in 1773.
 The naturalist Johann Reinhold Forster and his son Georg Forster met the young ruler, referring to him as "T’aree-tarea."
 They noted that Chief Ori, although about fifty to sixty years old, was Teri'itaria I's uncle.
 His father had been killed in one of the battles against Puni.

-On September 9, 1773, during his first stopover in Raiatea, Cook visited Chief Orio, whom he had first met in 1769.
+On September 9, 1773, during his first stopover at Ra'iātea, Cook visited Chief Orio, whom he had first met in 1769.
 Two days later, on September 11, 1773, he received a visit from U'uru, the ari'i rahi (principal chief) of the district of Opoa.
 U'uru was said to be Orio's brother.
-On June 4, 1774, during Cook's second stopover in Raiatea, Orio and his entire family, came on board, to say their last farewell, accompanied by U'uru and Boba, the ari'i rahi of Taha'a, along with several friends.
+On June 4, 1774, during Cook's second stopover in Ra'iātea, Orio and his entire family, came on board, to say their last farewell, accompanied by U'uru and Boba, the ari'i rahi of Taha'a, along with several friends.

-At the conclusion of his second voyage to the Society Islands, James Cook shared observations about the political structure of Raiatea and Taha'a.
-Orio, a native of Bora Bora, held lands at Raiatea, likely obtained through conquest.
+At the conclusion of his second voyage to the Leeward Islands, James Cook shared observations about the political structure of Ra'iātea and Taha'a.
+Orio, a native of Bora Bora, held lands at Ra'iātea, likely obtained through conquest.
 He acted as Puni's lieutenant and appeared to exercise regal authority, functioning as the island's supreme magistrate despite not being its hereditary ruler.
 Cook noted that Orio showed respect to U'uru, the rightful ari'i rahi by birth.
-However, U'uru's influence was largely limited to his own district of Opoa and his titular role.
+However, U'uru's influence was limited to his own district of Opoa and his titular role.

-The government of Taha'a appeared similar to that of Raiatea.
+The government of Taha'a appeared similar to that of Ra'iātea.
 Two chiefs, Boba and Ota, held power, although Cook only met Boba.
 He was informed that Boba was expected to marry Puni's daughter Maevarua after Puni's death.
 This union would grant Boba the same regal authority Puni held.
 Maevarua was twelve years old in 1774.
-Other figures, including Omai and Tupai'a, lost their lands and retreated to Huahine and Tahiti, respectively, preferring voluntary exile over submission to the conqueror.
+Other figures, including Ma'i and Tupai'a, lost their lands and retreated to Huahine and Tahiti, respectively, preferring voluntary exile over submission to the conqueror.
 The warriors who had accompanied Puni on these expeditions were generously rewarded with extensive possessions, and many of his subjects received grants in the conquered islands.